Columbia University, J.D., 1996

 Mariann Meier Wang is an experienced trial lawyer and advocate.
 Her practice focuses on both civil rights and commercial litigation, including sexual and racial assaults and harassment, retaliation, childhood sexual abuse, employment and housing discrimination, labor law violations, police misconduct, First Amendment, prisoners' rights, and sexual orientation discrimination, and on contract and business tort disputes.
 She has served as both individual and class counsel for systemic allegations seeking both monetary damages and injunctive relief.
 Prior to founding Cuti Hecker Wang LLP, Mariann Meier Wang previously worked at a variety of civil rights law firms, including the ACLU and an international human rights law group in London, as well as a large commercial law firm in New York City.

-Sexual Assaults, Sexual Abuse, and Sex Harassment
+Sexual Assaults, Sexual Abuse, Sex Harassment and Racial Abuse/Harassment

 Represented many individuals who have suffered severe sexual harassment, assaults or abuse in a variety of contexts, including employment, housing, education and other circumstances through both confidential mediations and litigation.
 For example:

 - Successfully represented numerous college students in Title IX proceedings and lawsuits who suffered a rape or sexual assault, and then retaliation for reporting the incident;

 - Obtained millions of dollars and other relief for more than fifty childhood sexual abuse victims at different educational institutions who were abused by teachers, administrators and/or coaches, including survivors of abuse at private lower, middle, and high schools;

 - Prevailed in New York's highest court in a defamation action on behalf of Bobby Davis and Michael Lang with respect to their claims against Syracuse University and basketball coach Jim Boeheim for statements made concerning their reports that associate coach Bernie Fine sexually abused them as children;